Skip to navigation Skip to content

 If another person has been caring for the care receiver recently, social workers may find the medical reports on the previous carer’s record, and may be able to use them under the re-use provisions.
 See Re-use and re-claim provisions for Carer Payment (CP) (child) and Carer Allowance (CA) (child) claims.

-The Adult Disability Assessment Tool (ADAT) score is used by Service Officers to determine eligibility and can provide an indication of the care provided.
+Service Officers use the Adult Disability Assessment Tool (ADAT) score to determine eligibility and can provide an indication of the care provided.
 See Adult Disability Assessment Tool (ADAT) for more details on the ADAT questionnaires and scores.

 To view the ADAT score in Process Direct